-In 2015 the LDC continued its Business Retention and Expansion (BRE) visitation program, visiting over 100 existing small and large businesses, representing a number of industry sectors.
+In 2016, the LDC continued its Business Retention and Expansion (BRE) visitation program, visiting over 90 existing small and large businesses, representing a number of industry sectors.
 The BRE visitations are conducted annually, among other reasons, is to ascertain if the needs of the business community are being met by the current economic development programs.
-As a result of the many one-on-one BRE meetings the LDC conducted it was determined that the variety of available LDC programs is meeting the clients' needs while still maintaining compliance with any Housing and Urban Development (HUD) regulatory requirements.
+As a result of the many one-on-one BRE meetings the LDC conducted, it was determined that the variety of available LDC programs is meeting the clients' needs while still maintaining compliance with any Housing and Urban Development (HUD) regulatory requirements.

-During most of 2015 the Town Economic Development Office/Local Development Corporation was also an active participant in the many Southern Tier Regional Economic Development (STREDC) meetings and ongoing visioning sessions in order to come up with a region wide transformative economic development plan to compete for New York State's \$500 million Upstate Revitalization Initiative (URI) Competition.
-Since submission of the joint plan in July of 2015 STREDC's application was identified as one of only three URI winners in Upstate New York.
+During 2016 the Town Economic Development Office/Local Development Corporation was also an active participant in the many Southern Tier Regional Economic Development (STREDC) meetings and ongoing visioning sessions in order to come up with transformative economic development projects for the Southern Tier's \$500 million Upstate Revitalization Initiative (URI) plan that the was awarded by New York State as part of our collaborative region wide 2015 submission.